 - (optional: add 5 cm red sticky backed labels to represent “red regulators”)

-Tell the students to cut the labels into 23,000 pieces to represent the 23,000 genes in our genome.
-SMILE .
-If their scissors are not sharp enough to do this, they may cut the labels into about a dozen pieces.
+Tell students to cut the blue labels into 23,000 pieces to represent the 23,000 genes in our genome.
+SMILE :-).
+If their scissors are not sharp enough to do this, they may cut the labels into about a dozen pieces to represent the relative percentage of DNA that encoding proteins.
 These are then stuck onto the string in a distributed fashion.